-The EMR Grant Program will award approximately \$3.8 million in grants for the 2023 funding cycle.
 The majority of awards under this program will fall in the range of \$200,000 to \$500,000, although upper or lower limits to award size are not specified.
+All proposals must include matching contributions.
 Matching contributions from non-federal sources (both cash and in-kind) must equal or exceed a 1:1 ratio (100% of the requested amount).
 NFWF recognizes that it may be a challenge to meet the required 1:1 match ratio.
-NFWF has a limited pool of funds available to assist with meeting the match requirement for certain applicants, especially those working with underserved communities.
-Please contact Gray Redding (gray.redding@nfwf.org) to understand eligibility for this assistance.
+If you have questions about meeting this match requirement, please contact Gray Redding (gray.redding@nfwf.org) to discuss.

 Applicants will be prompted to include information on other sources of funding for the project in the application section entitled "Matching Contributions."
 Match should be expended within the period of performance of the project.
-To allow for contracting, project periods of performance should start four to six months after the award date in March 2024 and cannot exceed two years.
+To allow for contracting, project periods of performance should start two to six months after the award date in March 2026 and cannot exceed two years.